armory/documentation/_overview/fiat-permissions-overview.md

 ```

 The command returns JSON that lists the following information:
- * Roles the user/service account is in
+ * Roles the user/service account is part of
  * Spinnaker applications the user/service account has access to
- * Clouddriver accounts the user/service account has access toW
+ * Clouddriver accounts the user/service account has access to
  * Build services the user/service account has access to